ni/python-styleguide/docs/Coding-Conventions.md

 ### [F.1.1] ✔️ **DO** Limit your lines to a maximum length of 100 characters

+There is no one-size-fits-all when it comes to a maximum line length.
+Too short and developers start contorting their code to fit the restriction.
+Too long and lines exceed what is visible in most common tools (code editors, diff visualizers, etc...).
+Additionally, automatic formatting can reduce the burden of maintaining a maximum line length, but can also be eager in enforcing it.
+In the end, choosing a maximum line length isn't about optimization, but is rather about finding a middle-ground that developers can agree on.

+We have chosen 100 characters because to some developers 80/88 charcters is too limiting, and to others 110/120 is too long.

 ```python
 # Bad
 directors = (